-This feature was introduced in Wacs 0.8.1 and has now become the prefered way to install WACS.
-It is currently available for Fedora 14 and 15 based systems using the RPM package manager and for Ubuntu 10.04 LTS and 10.10 systems using the DEB packaging system.
+This is the prefered way to install WACS.
+It is currently available for Fedora 23 based systems using the RPM package manager and for Ubuntu 14.04 LTS systems using the DEB packaging system.
 It is our hope to extend the packaged software approach to include other platforms in a future release.

 While we do not prepare packaged versions for older releases of Fedora and Ubuntu, we do not remove support from them from the packaging build files (.spec for Fedora, debian/ for Ubuntu), so you should be able to recreate packages suitable for use with earlier releases using the package build tools for your platform.